lupuszr/redux-io-example/README.md

 }
 ```

-As you see the reducer name starts with `io` this is a must because with this we can detect which reducers
-should are IO monads.
-Also it is important to mention that its actions should have a field target:
+As you see, the reducer name starts with `io`.
+This is a must because with this we can detect which reducers are IO monads.
+Also, it is important to mention that its actions should have a field `target`:

 ```typescript
 export const startACall: startACallT = customer => {